botpress/openbook-templates/templates/hotel/policies.md

 ## Cigarette / Smoking / Vaping

-This is about the smoking or the cigarette policy in the hotel.
+This is about the cigarette & smoking policy at the hotel.

-- Smoking is not permited inside the hotel, guests are required to smoke cigarette outside the hotel.
+- Smoking is not permitted inside the hotel, guests are required to smoke cigarette outside the hotel.

 ## Best price policy

 This is our best price policy.

-- The hotel will honour lower prices offered elsewhere for the same dates and room.
-Guests must ask for the reception desk to receive the special price before check-in.
+- The hotel will honor lower prices offered elsewhere for the same dates and room.
+Guests must ask for the reception desk to receive the special price before check in.